seaside1/unifiprotect/README.md

 ## Changelog
   ### 1.1 - NOT BUILT
   * Added Privazy Zone Support, toggle privacy zone from any camera on or off
+  * Added chime channel for G4DB/PRO to easily enable / disable chime.
+Using chimeDuration configuration.

   ### 1.0
   * Add enable / disable of thumbnail download